hetu-script/hetu-script/docs/docs/docs/en-US/module/README.md

 - When **ResourceType** is not provided in interpreter's 'eval' method, interpreter will evaluate the string provided as **ResourceType.hetuLiteralCode**.
 Other than the code has no namespace.
 It is the same to **ResourceType.hetuScript**.

--For **ResourceType.hetuModule**, the source file is organized like a C++, Java or Dart app.
+- For **ResourceType.hetuModule**, the source file is organized like a C++, Java or Dart app.
 It only contains import statement and declarations(variable, function and class).
 The top level variables are lazily initialized (initialize when first used).

 When using evalFile method on the interpreter, the source type is inferred from the extension of the file name: '\*.hts' is **ResourceType.hetuScript**, and '\*.ht' is **ResourceType.hetuModule**.

+## Recursive import

+For **ResourceType.hetuModule**, recursive import (i.e. A import from B in the meantime, B import from A) is allowed.
+However, for **ResourceType.hetuScript**, recursive import would cause stack overflow errors. **You have to manually avoid recursive import in '\*.hts' files.**

 ## Import a JSON file